oracle-devrel/devo.tutorials/install-spring-boot-on-an-oracle-instance.md

     * **Memory (GB):** 1
     * **Network bandwidth (Gbps):** 0.48

-    > For Free Tier, use **Always Free Eligible** shape options.
+    > For Free Tier, use **Always Free Eligible** for the **Shape** options.
     {:.notice}

 5. Review the **Networking** settings.
-Take the default values provided by the wizard.
+Aceept the default values provided by the wizard.

     > The following is sample data.
-The actual values change over time or differ in a different data center.
+The actual values change over time and differ from data center to data center.
     {:.notice}

     * **Virtual cloud network:** `vcn-<date>-<time>`
     * **Subnet:** `vcn-<date>-<time>`
     * **Assign a public IPv4 address:** Yes

 6. Review the **Add SSH keys** settings.
-Take the default values provided by the wizard.
+Accept the default values provided by the wizard.

-    * Select the Generate a key pair for me option.
+    * Select the **Generate a key pair for me** option.
-    * Click Save Private Key and Save Public Key to save the private and public SSH keys for this compute instance.
+    * Select both the **Save Private Key** and **Save Public Key** options to save the private and public SSH keys for this compute instance.

     If you want to use your own SSH keys, select one of the options to provide your public key.

-    > Put your private and public key files in a safe location.
-You cannot retrieve keys again after the compute instance has been created.
+    > **Put your private and public key files in a safe location.** You cannot retrieve your SSH keys after the compute instance has been created.
     {:.notice}

 7. Review the **Boot volume** settings.
-Take the default values provided by the wizard.
+Accept the default values provided by the wizard.

     Leave all check boxes **unchecked**.

-8. Click **Create** to create the instance.
+8. Select **Create** to create the instance.
 Provisioning the system might take several minutes.
 You have successfully created an Oracle Linux instance.

 ## Enable Internet Access

 The **Create a VM Instance** wizard automatically creates a VCN for your instance.
-You add an ingress rule to your subnet to allow internet connections on port 8080.
+You must manually add an ingress rule to your subnet to allow internet connections on port 8080.

 ### Create an Ingress Rule for your VCN

 Follow these steps to select your VCN's public subnet and add the ingress rule.

-1. Open the navigation menu and click **Networking**, and then click **Virtual Cloud Networks**.
+1. Open the navigation menu and select **Networking**.
+2. Select **Virtual Cloud Networks**.
-2. Select the VCN you created with your compute instance.
+3. Select the VCN you created with your compute instance.
-3. With your new VCN displayed, click `<your-subnet-name>` subnet link.
+4. With your new VCN displayed, select `<your-subnet-name>` subnet link.

-    The public subnet information is displayed with the Security Lists at the bottom of the page.
+    The public subnet information is displayed with the **Security Lists** at the bottom of the page.
 A link to the **Default Security List** for your VCN is displayed.

-4. Click the **Default Security List** link.
+5. Select the **Default Security List** link.

     The default **Ingress Rules** for your VCN are displayed.

-5. Click **Add Ingress Rules**.
+6. Select **Add Ingress Rules**.

     An **Add Ingress Rules** dialog is displayed.

-6. Fill in the ingress rule with the following information.
+7. Fill in the ingress rule with the following information.

     Fill in the ingress rule as follows: